 About the Course

 Our wiggly worm friends are some of the best composters on the planet…helping create soil and fertilizer to help your garden or hydroponics grow!
-Through this DIY vermipost bin class, your Oligochaetologists will learn, create and play as they become worm wranglers and sustainability stewards!
+During this experiential program, your Oligochaetologists will learn, create and play as they become worm wranglers and sustainability stewards!

 Explore the wiggly world of worms as they lead humans to create healthy alternatives to fertilizers, pesticides and more!